Nilotinib (Generic Name)

 - Muscle spasms

-Possible Side Effects (Less Common
+Possible Side Effects (Less Common)

-- Effects on the nerves, called peripheral neuropathy.
-You may feel numbness or tingling in your hands and feet.
-It may be difficult for you to button your clothes, open jars, or walk normally.
-The effect on the nerves may get worse with additional doses of the drug.
-These effects get better in some people after the drug is stopped, but it may not get better in some people.
+- Effects on the nerves are called peripheral neuropathy.
+You may feel numbness, tingling, or pain in your hands and feet.
+It may be hard for you to button your clothes, open jars, or walk as usual.
+The effect on the nerves may get worse with more doses of the drug.
+These effects get better in some people after the drug is stopped but it does not get better in all people.

-- Changes in how your kidneys work.
+- This drug may affect how your kidneys work.
 Your kidney function will be checked as needed.

 - Electrolyte changes.
 Your blood will be checked for electrolyte changes as needed.

-- Changes in how your liver works.
-Your liver function will be checked as needed.
+- Changes in your liver function.
+Your doctor will check your liver function as needed.

-- Changes in your vision.
+- Changes in your vision

-- Trouble breathing because of fluid build-up in your lungs.
+- Trouble breathing because of fluid build-up in your lungs

 - Trouble sleeping